HeKaB/motionsensor-computing/README.md

 About that project - Code:

 This project uses matlabcode, including code of various toolboxes (machine learning, signal processing,...).
 It is intended to present a guideline for implementation of your own wearable sensor data applications.
-If needed, you can also find sample data on for use here: http://motionsensorcomputing.com/index.php/source-code/
+If needed, you can also find sample data for use and re-implementation here: http://motionsensorcomputing.com/index.php/source-code/